Mobile SEO: A Beginner's Guide

 Both your website visitors and Google expect your website to have a proper version for all devices used to access your website.
 That’s why if you want your website to do well on search engines and have low bounce rates, there is no escaping mobile SEO.

-Apply the best mobile SEO practices listed in this guide, adapt them to your website and preferences and you’ll come out with a website that’s optimized for mobile users, ranks well on search engines and converts.
+Apply the best mobile SEO practices listed in this guide, adapt them to your website and preferences and you’ll come out with a website that’s optimized for mobile users, ranks well on search engines, and converts.

 Frequently asked questions